 This can lead to weight gain and poor digestion.
 Consistently high-fat diets can even lead to problems with their pancreas, like diabetes, and other weight-related issues.
 Because of its high saturated fat content, coconut oil should only be fed in moderation.

 2. Leaky Gut Syndrome

 The most abundant fat in coconut oil, Lauric acid, does have anti-fungal, and anti-viral properties, but it may also be linked to inflammation in the gut.
-This inflammation can lead to a condition called leaky gut syndrome.
+This inflammation can lead to a condition called a leaky gut syndrome.

-Though reactions like itchiness and hotspots are more common, digestive issues can also present.
+Though reactions like itchiness and hotspots are more common, digestive issues can also be present.
 Dogs with sensitive digestion may be more susceptible to the potential inflammatory effects of coconut oil, so check with your vet if you have concerns about your dog's digestive health.